UnknownRori/UnknownRori-PHP/README.md

 ## First Step

-The entry point for all request to Rori-PHP Application is in public/index.php, this file does not contain a lot of code, but rather loading a starting point for framework. this file will load server.php to load composer, autoload.php and bootstrap.php in `app`, `core` and `vendor` directory.
+The entry point for all request to Rori-PHP Application is in public/index.php, this file does not contain a lot of code, but rather loading a starting point for framework. this file will load server.php to load composer autoload.php and bootstrap.php in `app`, `core` and `vendor` directory.

 ## Kernel